LuisMayo/ace-attorney-discord-bot/README.md

 # Ace Attorney Discord Bot
- Telegram bot that turns comment chains into ace attorney scenes.
+ Discord bot that turns comment chains into ace attorney scenes.
 Inspired by and using https://github.com/micah5/ace-attorney-reddit-bot
  Currently [being executed](https://discord.com/oauth2/authorize?client_id=806980920544460831&permissions=100352&scope=bot).

  For any problem that may be encountered, you can join the [discord support server](https://discord.gg/pcS4MPbRDU) and we'll try to fix it